DHTMLX/scheduler-docs/data/api/scheduler_calendar_date_template.md

 =============

 @short:
-	specifies the format of the date in a cell
+	specifies the content of day-cells in the Mini-Calendar date picker

 @require:minical